 The next three lines are all taxes and fees charged by the Australian Government and airport authorities.

 And the last three lines are fuel surcharges (using acronyms YQ and YR), which come from the airline itself (Singapore Airlines).

 When planning your next trip, chances are you will be departing from Australia.
 Whether you leave from Sydney or Melbourne, it’s not going to make much of a difference in taxes and fees.

-What will make a difference is which airline and frequent flyer program you use, which we will cover in the second part to this guide.
+What will make a difference is which airline and frequent flyer program you use, which is covered in the second part of this guide.

 Your costs won’t vary much depending on where you transit through (say, Singapore or Dubai) or where you’re actually going (say, Frankfurt or Moscow).
 The main factor is your departure airport, not the transit or destination airport.
-There is one exception, and that’s if you are transiting through a UK airport like London, you’ll want to make sure your connection is less than 24 hours to avoid that hefty Advance Passenger Duty.
+There is one exception—if you are transiting through a UK airport like London, you’ll want to make sure your connection is less than 24 hours to avoid that hefty Advance Passenger Duty.

 Now, when you’re coming home, that’s where it’s important!
 If you’re doing a multi-destination trip (which we as travellers from Australia tend to do), you’ll want to fly into an expensive airport like into Paris or London and out of a cheaper airport like Helsinki or Istanbul.
 Or fly into Mexico and out of Brazil.

 We hope this saves you some pennies when looking at the itinerary of your next trip!